EinarGaustad/OOPwithJava/e2011/README.md

 -

 1. checked exception
-> Checked exceptions indicate that something has gone wrong for some
-> internal reason beyond your control.
+> Checked exceptions indicate that something has gone wrong for some internal reason beyond your control.
->
-> A checked exception describes a problem that can occur, no matter how
-> careful you are.
+> A checked exception describes a problem that can occur, no matter how careful you are.
->
 > (In Figure 2, the checked exceptions are shaded in a darker color.)
->
 > Checked exceptions are subject to the Catch or Specify Requirement.
->
-> All exceptions are checked exceptions, except for those indicated by
-> Error, RuntimeException, and their subclasses.
+> All exceptions are checked exceptions, except for those indicated by Error, RuntimeException, and their subclasses.

+- unchecked exceptions:
 > The unchecked exceptions, on the other hand, are your fault.
 > The compiler does not check whether you handle an unchecked exception,
 > such as an IndexOutOfBoundsException.
 > After all, you should check your index values rather than install a handler for that exception.
->
->
 > Errors and runtime exceptions are collectively known as unchecked exceptions.

 2. error
 >Errors are not subject to the Catch or Specify Requirement.